-I enjoyed shooting the Odessa with four baffles and HUSH ammo.
+I enjoyed shooting the Odessa with four baffles and HUSH subsonic ammo.
 That’s an extremely lightweight, compact setup that’s pretty close to ideal in my world.

 But I don’t always want to shoot HUSH.
 For instance, when loaded up with self-defense ammo or plinking-grade gun food of higher availability and lower cost.
 In that case, baffles must be tacked on to maintain hearing-safe levels.

-Many owners will likely find their personal sweet spot and cease tinkering with the Odessa’s length.
+Many owners will likely find their personal sweet spot and cease tinkering with the Odessa’s modularity and length.
 While it isn’t complicated, it is somewhat tedious.
 Both the re-configuring process itself and the cleaning, lubing, and careful attention necessary to avoid cross-threading or over tightening.

 For these reasons plus the fact that one can easily and accidentally configure the Odessa-9 into a non-hearing-safe format for a given ammo type, I don’t think it’s a great choice for the suppressor novice.